Layer Ensembles

 \section{Related Work}

-Output uncertainty estimation is usually done by approximating expectation and covariance of outputs using the Monte Carlo integration with a limited number of weight samples, which can be simplified to running the network few times with different samples of random variables and then computing the mean and variance of the output vectors.
+Output uncertainty estimation in deep neural networks is usually done by approximating expectation and covariance of outputs using the Monte Carlo integration with a limited number of weight samples.
+This can be simplified to performing inference a few times using different randomly sampled weights for the network, and then computing the mean and variance of the network output vectors.
 Epistemic Neural Networks (ENNs) \cite{osband2021epistemic} propose a framework to estimate an uncertainty quality of a model by generating a synthetic dataset and training a Neural Network Gaussian Process (NNGP) \cite{lee2018nngp} on it that represents a true predictive distribution.
 The model of interest is then evaluated by the KL-divergence \cite{1951_kl_information} between the true predictive distribution from NNGP and the predictive distribution of the model of interest.

-Monte Carlo Dropout (MCD) \cite{2016dropout}, instead of only using Dropout \cite{srivastava2014dropout} layers as a form of regularization during training to avoid overtrusting particular neurons, it also keeps these Dropout layers during inference.
+Monte Carlo Dropout (MCD) \cite{2016dropout}, instead of only using Dropout \cite{srivastava2014dropout} layers as a form of regularization during training to avoid overtrusting particular neurons, keeps the Dropout layers also during inference.
 This has the effect of adopting a Bernoulli distribution of weights and sampling different models from this distribution.
-Bayes By Backpropagation (BBB) \cite{blundell2015weight} considers a Gaussian distribution over a network's weights, which is estimated using the reparametrization trick \cite{kingma2014autoencoding} that allows to use regular gradient computation.
+Bayes By Backpropagation (BBB) \cite{blundell2015weight} considers a Gaussian distribution over network weights, which is estimated using the reparametrization trick \cite{kingma2014autoencoding} that allows to use regular gradient computation.

 Variational Neural Networks (VNNs) \cite{oleksiienko2022vnn} can be considered in the same group as MCD and BBB from the Bayesian Model Averaging perspective, where sampled models can lie in the same loss-basin and be similar, i.e., describing the problem from the same point of view, as explained in \cite{wilson2020bayesian}.
-VNNs consider a Gaussian distribution over each layer's predictions, that is parametrized by the outputs of the corresponding sub-layers.
+VNNs consider a Gaussian distribution over each layer, which is parameterized by the outputs of the corresponding sub-layers.
 Hypermodels \cite{dwaracherla2020hypermodels} consider an additional hypermodel $\theta = g_\nu(z)$ to generate parameters of a base model $f_\theta(x)$ using a random variable $z \sim \mathcal{N}(0, I)$ as an input to the hypermodel.